StanfordSNR/pantheon/README.md

 [![Build Status](https://travis-ci.org/StanfordSNR/pantheon.svg?branch=master)](https://travis-ci.org/StanfordSNR/pantheon)

-# Disclaimer:
-This is research software.
-Our scripts will write to the file system in the pantheon folder and in `/tmp/pantheon-tmp`.
-We never run third party programs as root, but we cannot guarantee they will never try to escalate privilege to root.

-Run at your own risk.
-Feel free to contact our mailing list:
-`the name of this repository`@cs.stanford.edu

 # Pantheon of Congestion Control
 The Pantheon has wrappers for many popular and research congestion control schemes.
 It allows them to run over a common interface and has tools to benchmark and compare their performance.
 Pantheon tests can be run locally over an emulated link using [mahimahi](http://mahimahi.mit.edu/) or over the internet to a remote machine.

+Our website is <http://pantheon.stanford.edu>, where you could find more introduction to Pantheon and search for real-world experiments results that we have collected so far.

+## Disclaimer
+This is research software.
+Our scripts will write to the file system in the `pantheon` folder and `/tmp/pantheon-tmp`.
+We never run third party programs as root, but we cannot guarantee they will never try to escalate privilege to root.

+You might want to install dependencies and run setup on your own, because our handy scripts will install packages and perform some system-wide settings (e.g., enable IP forwarding, `modprobe tcp_vegas`) as root.
+Please run at your own risk.

+Feel free to contact our mailing list:
+`the name of this repository`@cs.stanford.edu.

 ## Preparation
 Many of the tools and programs run by the Pantheon are git submodules in the